 About the Software

-The Nand2tetris Software Suite consists of two directories named projects and tools.
+The Nand2tetris Software Suite consists of two directories: projects, and tools.

 The projects directory is divided into 14 project directories named 00, 01, ..., 13 (of which project 00 is a warm-up and project 13 is open-ended).
-These directories contain files that you have to modify and complete, as explained throughout the course.
+These directories contain files that you have to modify and complete as you work on completing the various nand2tetris projects.

-The .bat and .sh files are batch and script files that are used to invoke the nand2tetris software tools.
+The .bat and .sh files are batch and script files, used to invoke the nand2tetris software tools.
 These files are explained in detail below.